Souriya/django_one_step_ahead/README.md

-# Django Project Starter Template, One Step Ahead
+# Django Project Starter Template, the One-Step-Ahead Approach

 A production-ready Django starter template with pre-configured common apps including extended user profiles, Django Authentication, Django REST API, production-grade server that replaces the default `runserver`, and more.